Approaches to Addressing Food Insecurity in School Settings

 can help programs reach their intended populations.

-Provision (CEP) allows schools to provide breakfast and lunch to all students for no cost.
-CEP reduces
+Eligibility Provision (CEP) allows schools to provide breakfast and lunch to all students for no cost.

-administrative burden and prevents student meal debt.
-Schools are eligible for CEP if at least 40% of students
+CEP reduces administrative burden and prevents student meal debt.
+Schools are eligible for CEP if at least 40%

-are certified for free meals without applying through household applications such as being from a household with
+of students are certified for free meals without applying through household applications such as being from a

 Breakfast programs require cafeteria workers or other food preparation workers to arrive before school.